ACastMtz/Udacity-projects/CapstoneProject/README.md

 `experiment_timeout_minutes` : defines how long the experiment can be run, if too low the experiment might not run, if too high experiment time out failures may occur and lead to unnecessary expenses

-`task` : type of experiment, in this case, regression
+`task` : type of experiment, in this case, classification

 `primary_metric` : main metric for the model to look at during training